Triston Casas Player Props: Red Sox vs. Orioles

-The Boston Red Sox, including Triston Casas (.333 on-base percentage in past 10 games, 57 points above season-long percentage), battle starter Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Monday at 6:35 PM ET.
+The Boston Red Sox, including Triston Casas (.357 on-base percentage in past 10 games, 82 points above season-long percentage), take on starting pitcher Kyle Bradish and the Baltimore Orioles at Oriole Park at Camden Yards, Tuesday at 6:35 PM ET.

+He notched a home run while going 1-for-4 in his previous game against the Orioles.

 Triston Casas Game Info & Props vs. the Orioles